 A survival rate is simply a measure of how many people with the same type and stage of cancer are still alive after a certain period, usually five years.
 It’s an average that can’t predict your individual outcome.
 Your personal health, specific cancer characteristics, and treatment plan all play a much bigger role.

-Factors That Influence Treatment Outcomes
+What Factors Influence Your Treatment Outcome?

 Your prognosis is not based on a single piece of information.
 Instead, your oncology team considers a wide range of factors to create a treatment plan tailored specifically to you.
 As the Canadian Cancer Society notes, these plans are made special for each person, based on their unique needs and the specific features of their cancer.